Batalin-Vilkovisky algebra structure on Poisson manifolds with diagonalizable modular symmetry: Modular vector fields and the Batalin-Vilkovisky structure

 form a differential calculus, where $\cup$ are $\{-,-\}$ are the wedge product and the Schouten bracket induced on the polyvectors, and $\cap$ is the contraction (also denoted by $\iota$ before), and $d$ is the de Rham differential.
+The key point here is to check that these operators are compatible with the Poisson boundary and coboundary maps, which, however, is a direct check; see \cite[Chapter 3]{LGPV} for more details. \end{example}